 - Using ice melt pellets on driveways: Snow and ice buildup on pathways and driveways can be dangerous during winter, especially if there is heavy foot traffic.
 Many people use ice melt pellets to get rid of ice, but many do not know that ice melt pellets are not good for concrete that is less than a year old.
 These pellets will erode concrete over time, which can lead to costly repairs.

-Alternatives to Winter Hacks
+Alternatives to Consider for Winter Building Protection

 While there are certainly times that you won’t have much time to prepare a building for winter, it’s a good idea to start putting proactive measures in place during the summer months so that “hacks” won’t be needed.

 Pipe freeze protection should be a staple for any building that experiences frigid temperatures.
 Electric heat trace cables can keep plastic and metal pipes protected in commercial and residential applications.

 Roof and gutters de-icing protection using snow-melting cable means you will not ever have to think about ice dams or water ponding causing leaks and interior damage.
 This self-regulating technology will automatically generate heat in cold to prevent ice dams and icicle problems in eaves and valleys.